Podcast Website: Why You Need One and How to Build It

 Google Analytics 4 from day one, not retrofitted after six months when you realize you can’t attribute any lead to a specific episode.
 UTM parameters (tracking tags appended to URLs) on all links from episode pages to your firm’s booking page or service pages.
 Track which episodes drive the most form completions, which guest features produce traffic spikes, and which CTAs actually convert.

 This is the measurement infrastructure that turns a podcast from a content project into a business development channel.
-Without it, you’re producing 50 episodes and guessing at whether any of them worked.
+Without it, you’re simply producing episodes and just guessing which ones did or didn’t work.

 What Design Principles Apply to a Finance Podcast Website?